 Many have questioned whether the concept of states does more harm than good in the world.
 Part of this has to do with how one chooses to define “state”.
 With respect to the meaning of them as a governing body over groups of people, it can lead to strange language.
 For instance, when a dictator kills people within the borders of his state, it is referred to as killing “his people”.
 Elites have historically been based on the oppression of “their” people.
 Far from caring about their people and feeling some responsibility for them, their people are often the primary victims of elite crimes.
-Having power over someone does not in any just sense make them yours.
-The mythology of nationalism bids us to forget the great commonalities we have with people of our own class or world view across borders, in favour of the weak commonality we have with the elites who look down on us from inside our state.
+Having power over someone does not in any just sense make them yours, people cannot be owned in this way.
+The mythology of nationalism bids us to forget the great commonalities we have with people of our own class or worldview across borders, in favour of the weak commonality we have with the elites who look down on us from inside our state.

 Entire nations and cultures are persecuted by the idea of state borders.
 The history of borders is often like the agreements between rival gangs in urban areas that avoid mutually destructive conflict by designating areas of victims that are theirs to exclusively exploit.
-Oppression is unjust, regardless of whether a flag is draped over that oppression.
+Oppression is unjust, regardless of the flag draped over that oppression.

 Whilst it is often popular to blame elites for such things, all tiers of society have often enthusiastically embraced ideas of nationalism.
 The Second World War is a chastening example of how evolutionary group identity can be abused as a mechanism for internal and external oppression.
-People need to be on guard to their own propensity to enjoy waving a flag and defining a worthy self and an ignoble other.
-We should make it harder to manipulate ourselves into ignoring the plight of those who don’t share our in-group identity, whether that is a state or otherwise.
+People need to be on guard of their own propensity to enjoy waving a flag and defining a worthy self and an ignoble other.
+We need to guard against being manipulated so easily and ignoring the plight of those who don’t share our in-group identity, whether that is a state or otherwise.

-There is a huge variation in the social welfare which an individual can expect to receive based on the state in which they live.
+There is a huge variation in the social welfare that an individual can expect to receive based on the state in which they live.
 There is little justice in this.
 Far more of the resources of wealthy communities should be expended helping build a resilient economic basis for increasing prosperity in less wealthy communities.
-Not everyone who is poor is deserving, but there should be basic justice in the world for those willing to work and better themselves, regardless of what side of a border they happen to live on.
+Not everyone who is poor is deserving, but there should be reasonable material justice in the world for those willing to contribute to society, work and better themselves, regardless of what side of a border they happen to live on.